 The Board of Directors are responsible for the approval of the trust e-safety policy.
 The Local Governing Body of each school is responsible for reviewing the effectiveness of the policy.
-A member of the Governing Body is responsible for Safeguarding/Child Protection and E-Safety will be a part of this.
+A member of the Local Governing Body is responsible for Safeguarding/Child Protection and E-Safety will be a part of this.

-4.2 Headteacher/Head of School
+4.2 Headteacher

-The Headteacher/Head of School is responsible for ensuring the safety (including e-safety) of all members of the school community, although the day to day responsibility for e-safety is delegated to the Designated E-Safety Lead, ICT Network Manager, and the Head of ICT, or equivalent roles.
+The Headteacher is responsible for ensuring the safety (including e-safety) of all members of the school community, although the day to day responsibility for e-safety is delegated to the Designated E-Safety Lead, ICT Network Manager, and the Head of ICT, or equivalent roles.